-This audit indicates that all property collected, preserved, and controlled by the Property Stores Unit of the Kingston Police is done so in accordance with Kingston Police policies, and complies with the rules and regulations of the Board and Police Services Act.
-The storage of the property was found to be organized and accurate and the staff assigned to this unit were knowledgeable and efficient.
+This audit indicates that all property, save one exhibit, collected, preserved, and controlled by the Property Stores Unit was done so in accordance with Kingston Police policies, and complied with the rules and regulations of the Board and the Community Safety and Policing Act.
+The storage of the property was found to be organized and accurate.
+The staff assigned to this unit were knowledgeable and efficient.
+Year over year there have been significant improvements in security and efficiency.
+Based on observations of the Property Unit staff, along with a noted commitment from the officers seizing and submitting property, there is every reason to believe that this trend will continue.